-Our cash equivalents of \$79.7 million and \$286.2 million as of June 30, 2017 and 2016, respectively, consisted primarily of money market funds.
-Our investments in marketable securities of \$3.0 million as of June 30, 2016 consisted primarily of investment grade fixed income corporate debt securities with maturities ranging from less than two months.
-We had no investments in marketable securities as of June 30, 2017.
+Our cash equivalents of \$5.0 million and \$79.7 million as of June 30, 2018 and 2017, respectively, consisted primarily of money market funds.
 The fair value of our portfolio is affected by interest rate movements, credit and liquidity risks.
 The objective of our investment policy is to manage our cash and investments to preserve principal and maintain liquidity, while earning a return on our investment portfolio by investing available funds.
-We diversify our investment portfolio by investing in multiple types of investment-grade securities and attempt to mitigate a risk of loss by using a third-party investment manager.